Still Searching for Google Optimize? Here are the 8 Top Google Optimize Alternatives Testers Shifted To.

 What people say about using Dynamic Yield:

-Best Google Optimize Features
+Best Google Optimize Features:

-• A/B, A/B/n, Multivariate and Split URL Testing:
+A/B, A/B/n, Multivariate and Split URL Testing:

 These are the essentials of most experimentation programs.
 The only limitations come when you want to run a number of these tests at the same time.

-• Visual (WYSIWYG) Editor:
+Visual (WYSIWYG) Editor:

 You don’t have to hardcode your way to any test, you could just use the visual editor to make simple changes.
-Whether you’re editing your headline or changing the position of a page element, you can do without writing a line of code.
+Whether you’re editing your headline or changing the position of a page element, you could do without writing a line of code.

-• In-Built Code Editor:
+In-Built Code Editor:

-• Simple Beginner-Friendly UI:
+Simple Beginner-Friendly UI:

-• Activity Log and Experiment Scheduling:
+Activity Log and Experiment Scheduling:

-• Integration with Google Analytics:
+Integration with Google Analytics:

-Main Issues with Google Optimize
+Main Issues with Google Optimize:

 1. Feature limitations

-• 5 tests at a time
+- 5 tests at a time

-• 3 goals at a time
+- 3 goals at a time

-• 90 days runtime
+- 90 days runtime

-• 16 variables in multivariate tests
+- 16 variables in multivariate tests

-• 10,240 characters in the code editor
+- 10,240 characters in the code editor

 We have migrated, all the customers we initially planned to migrate (two of them).
 Thanks to the no-limits on Convert compared to Google Optimize.
 If it was not for Convert we would not have been able to retain those customers.